aikawad/info-memo/Domain-Driven-Design/Part-II-The-Building-Blocks-of-a-Model-Driven-Design/Ch06 The Life Cycle of a Domain Object.md

 - Implementing a REPOSITORY
 - Working Within Your Frameworks
 - The Rlationship with FACTORIES
-- Designing Objects fro Relational Databases
+- Designing Objects for Relational Databases